 Management are sufficiently encouraged by these results to consider that Piaui, Curutela and Palito South will between them and in time form a cornerstone of the resource growth that they set out to achieve at the start of 2010.
-With this in mind the Board has now commissioned a preliminary economic assessment into the viability of re-establishing underground mining operations at the Palito Mine ("the PEA").
-The PEA will focus initially on the existing resources but will include evaluation of the recent mine site discoveries.
-It will consider a selective mining methodology, focused on maximising grade and initially limiting production to levels around 20,000 ounces per annum.
-Management is hopeful that, if successful, the cash flow from such an operation can be used, at least in part, to fund the future evaluation and development of the Piuai, Currutela and Palito South prospects.
+In January 2012, the Company commissioned NCL to undertake a Canadian NI 43-101 compliant preliminary economic assessment into the viability of re-establishing underground mining operations at the Palito Mine ("the PEA").
+The results of the PEA were announced by the Company on 13 June 2012 and the complete NI 43-101 compliant technical report issued on 29 June 2012.
+The directors believe that the PEA results support a small scale, high grade operation using selective mining techniques and the Board intends, subject to financing, to undertake the necessary mine development and remedial works as soon as possible with the intention of the first gold being produced in the third quarter of 2013.
+Management is hopeful that, if successful, the cash flow from the initial underground mining operation can be used, at least in part, to fund the future evaluation and development of the Piuai, Currutela and Palito South prospects.